-If you’re a Discover card holder and an Amazon shopper, you might be in luck.
-Amazon has again extended its targeted promotion offering a 20% discount on most products sold directly by Amazon when you use cash back points from select Discover cards.
-Some targeted card holders are seeing a $10 maximum on this offer, while others are getting $20.
-But if you’re eligible, you can save up to $20 when you use your Discover cash back to pay for at least a portion of your purchase at checkout.
+The first targeted promotion offers a 20% discount on most products sold directly by Amazon when you use cash back points from select Discover cards.
+Some card holders are seeing a $10 maximum on this offer, while others are getting $20.
+But if you’re eligible, you can save up to $20 when you use Discover cash back to pay for at least a portion of your purchase at checkout.

 For starters, in order to potentially be targeted for this promotion, you must have a Discover credit card.
 These include the Discover it® Cash Back, the Discover it® Miles and the Discover it® Chrome.